Vishalkumar302/code_soft/README.md

-# Portfolio Project level 1 (Task 2)
+# Calculator Project level 1 (Task 3)
-This project is all about making LandingPage using Html, Css, Javascript.
+This project is all about making calculator using Html, Css, Javascript.

 # Author
 Vishal Kumar